imanmoreira/React-Workshop/README.md

 ### Task 6:

 We want users to be able to place orders after selecting items and for it to be stored in redux.
-Can you add a button for placing orders and create a redux action for placing orders?
+Can you add a button for placing orders for placing orders?
+Make sure to include a popup/modal for adding their name!

 ### Task 7:

+OH NO!
+TECH DEBT!
+Some idiot (it was me :( ) wrote some unpolished code and we should fix it up!
+Someone left some of the components to be rendered in line or through a normal function.
+Let's change those both into functional components to it's easier to read/understand!

+### Task 8:

-Can you create a page for the customers to view the orders they've placed?
+Can you create a page for the customers to view the orders they've placed